aerospike/aerospike-telemetry-agent/README.md

 ### Directly Editing the Configuration File

 If the server was installed via DEB or RPM, the configuration file can be found at `/etc/aerospike/telemetry.conf`.
-If you’re running the server from within the GitHub repository, the relevant configuration file can be found at `<repo path>/as/etc/telemetry_dev.conf`.
+If you're running the server from within the GitHub repository, the relevant configuration file can be found at `<repo path>/as/etc/telemetry_dev.conf`.

 To disable (or enable) the Telemetry Agent, change the `disable` value in the configuration file to `true` (or `false`.)